natyusha/ShokoRelay.bundle/README.md

 ### Notes
 #### Troubleshooting
-When encountering any issues with the scanner or agent note that there are detailed logs available in the [Plex Media Server Logs Folder](https://support.plex.tv/articles/200250417-plex-media-server-log-files/) which can help to pinpoint any issues:
+When encountering any issues with the scanner or agent, please note that there are detailed logs available in the [Plex Media Server Logs Folder](https://support.plex.tv/articles/200250417-plex-media-server-log-files/) which can help to pinpoint any issues:
 - Agent Logs: `\Plex Media Server\Logs\PMS Plugin Logs\com.plexapp.agents.shokorelay.log`
 - Scanner Logs: `\Plex Media Server\Logs\Shoko Relay Scanner.log`